FenyoLab/EC_codeximaging/README.md

 # CC_codeximaging
-This repository contains a Python-based pipeline for cell segmentation based analysis of whole slide images of cervical cancer.
+This repository contains a mixed Python and R pipeline for cell segmentation and phenotyping of whole slide CODEX images of cervical cancer.